Mr. Skin

 Mr. Skin is a website that specializes in locating, posting, and rating instances of female nudity in television and film.
-Founded in August 1999, Mr. Skin is also the nickname of the company's chief executive, Parrish Whitaker.
+Founded in August 1999, Mr. Skin is also the nickname of the company's chief executive, Jim McBride.
 MrSkin.com attracted more than seven million visitors per month in 2007, going up to over ten million in 2014.
 As of 2017, the site has more than nine million visitors per month.